 Macatawa Park is a charming neighborhood with sensitive dunes, a challenging landscape, limited access, and a high density of 19th century and 20th century homes.
 It is one of two neighborhoods in Park Township to have areas that are accessible only by foot.
 This neighborhood was platted in 1881 as part of a resort development that then included the Macatawa Park hotel.
 New construction continued into the 1940s, then slowed as the area became built out.
-Point West I is a newer infill development in Macatawa Park constructed on the former site of the Point West restaurant, and includes both residential uses and a commercial marina.
+Point West I is a newer infill development in Macatawa Park constructed on the former site of the Point West restaurant.